 Psychologists are still debating if gender is changeable until late childhood, or if it's something that's established early on.

 A good proportion of parents are moving toward raising their children in a more gender-neutral way.
-This puts more emphasis on letting children decide for themselves and not pigeon-holing them into specific ways of dressing, playing, or future aspirations based on their genitalia.
+This puts more emphasis on letting children decide for themselves instead of pigeon-holing them into specific ways of dressing and playing, or placing limitations on future aspirations based on their genitalia.

-Ideas such as that girls can only play with dolls and boys can only play with toy trucks are becoming outdated.
+Dictating that girls can only play with dolls and boys can only play with toy trucks is now becoming outdated.

-Other parents still dress their baby girls in pink and their boys in blue and reinforce traditional gender roles.
-There isn't necessarily anything wrong with that either and it comes down to different parenting styles.
+Many parents still dress their baby girls in pink and their boys in blue and reinforce traditional gender roles.
+There isn't necessarily anything wrong with that either, and it comes down to different parenting styles.

 As babysitters, we just need to become increasingly aware and sensitive to how gender affects children, and also to respect the wishes of parents.

-If you're are looking for some gender-specific games to play, see our list of over 200 babysitting activities and filter the results by gender to find exactly what you're looking for.
+If you are looking for some gender-specific games to play, see our list of over 200 babysitting activities and filter the results by 'boys' or 'girls' to find exactly what you're looking for.

-For kids to master a language and the ability to fully express themselves, there are four things they need to grasp.
+For kids to master language and the ability to express themselves fully, there are four characteristics of speech they need to grasp.

 Phonology relates to the sound of words and letters.
 As children grow, their accuracy and frequency of producing different sounds should increase.

-Lexicon is how many words a child knows and can use when they talk.
+Lexicon refers to their vocabularly, or the number of words a child knows and can use when they talk.

-Morphology is understanding how words are formed and how they relate to each other.
+Morphology relates to the understanding of how words are formed and how they relate to each other.

 Pragmatics is the ability to use language to communicate desires or feelings to other people.

-Kids start off saying individual words like "dada."
-Over time they add semantics to their speech, like "Where is Dad?"
-Eventually, they learn the syntax of the language and are able to start making full sentences.
+Kids start off saying individual, repetitive sounds that form words like "dada."
+Over time, they add semantics to their speech like, "Where is dad?"
+Eventually, they learn the syntax of the language (the arrangement of words) and begin to speak in full sentences.

-Psychology can help you as a babysitter to understand if children are ahead or behind the average level of language development for their age.
+Psychology can help you as a babysitter to understand if a child is ahead or behind the expected level of language development for their age.

-Hopefully, I can cram most of the child-related stuff you would learn in an entire semester of a Psych 101 class into about 5 minutes of reading for you.
+Hopefully, I can cram most of the child-related stuff you would learn in an entire semester of a Psych 101 class into about five minutes of reading for you.